 Web Components and the Future of the Web

-Rob Dodson, freelance front-end developer, provides a thorough overview and then outlines all the specs that collectively make up web components, and how to make them work together.
+Rob Dodson, a freelance front-end developer, provides a thorough overview and then outlines all the specs that collectively make up web components, and how to make them work together.
 Amazing presentation.

 That’s it for now, feel free to tweet your suggestions or drop them in the comments below.